pyOpenSci/software-peer-review/_sources/our-process/policies.md.txt

 ## Submitting your package for review in other venues

-We strongly suggest submitting your package for review with pyOpenSci before:
+We recommend submitting your package for review with pyOpenSci before:

-*  publishing on `PyPI` or `conda`;
+- publishing to a package repository, such as `PyPI` and `conda-forge`;
-*  submitting a software paper describing the package to a journal.
+- submitting a software paper describing the package to a journal.

 Review feedback may result in major improvements and updates to your package, including changes that could be break package functionality.

-We do not consider previous publication on `PyPI` or `conda` or in other venues sufficient reason to not adopt reviewer or editor recommendations provided in our review.
+Applying reviewer or editor recommendations to your package can improve your user's experience with future versions of your package even if your package is already published on `PyPI` or `conda-forge`.

->Please do not submit your package for review while it or an associated manuscript is
+> Please do not submit your package for review while it or an associated manuscript is
 > also under review at another venue, as this may result on conflicting requests
 > for changes from two sets of reviewers.

 ### Publication with Journal of Open Source Software (JOSS)

 If you have previously published your software package with JOSS, you can still submit it to pyOpenSci for review.
 This provides:

-* Increased visibility of your package as a vetted tool within the scientific python ecosystem
+- Increased visibility of your package as a vetted tool within the scientific python ecosystem
-* We will also keep in touch with you as a maintainer to support long term maintenance.
+- We will also keep in touch with you as a maintainer to support long term maintenance.
 If you need to step down from maintaining your package we will help find a new maintainer and/or help sunset the tool.

 (coi)=
 ### Conflict of interest for reviews and editors

 Following criteria are meant to be a guide for what constitutes a conflict of interest for an editor or reviewer.
 The potential editor or reviewer has a conflict of interest
 if: